wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     "my-secret-secrets",
     c =>
     {
+        // implements `IConfigurationWatcher`
-        c.ConfigurationWatcher = new SecretsManagerPollingWatcher(TimeSpan.FromMinutes(5)); // implements `IConfigurationWatcher`
+        c.ConfigurationWatcher = new SecretsManagerPollingWatcher(TimeSpan.FromMinutes(5));
     });
 ```

-Watcher won't be started when initial secret load fails.
+Watcher won't be started when initial load of secret fails.

-Be aware that requesting secret value from AWS Secrets Manager is not free.
+Be aware that querying secret value from AWS Secrets Manager is not free.
 See [AWS Secrets Manager pricing](https://aws.amazon.com/secrets-manager/pricing/) for more details.

 ### Startup behavior